gdevailly/HeatStarSeq_gh/README.md

 ```R
 newDataset$correlationMatrix <- cor(newDataset$dataMatrix)
 ```
 - `newDataset$annotation`, a data.frame (with string as character, not factor) of one line per experiments in the datatset.
-The number of line of the annotation table must equal the number of columns of the dataMatrix.
+The number of line of the annotation table must equal the number of columns of the dataMatrix, and be in the same order.
 The annotation table MUST contain a `name` column containing UNIQUE character strings describing the experiment.
 It is strongly advised to add a `url` column storing a link to the original experiment, and to add one or more column for subseting the dataset, such as a cell type column or a library type column.
 Please, nullify the rownames of the annotation table before saving the object:
 ```R
 row.names(newDataset$annotation) <- NULL
 ```